 According to the Swiss watchmakers, the watch will be issued in a limited run of just 203 pieces.
 Available worldwide right now, it costs CHF 1950 or €1790.
 Frankly, I think that the MSRP is the main problem of this timekeeper.
 For a watch that is animated by a fairly basic quartz mechanism that won’t stun you neither with extra long power reserve, nor with some special accuracy, the piece seems to be dramatically overpriced.
 Yes, a ceramic bezel, as well as the fact that its total production run will be limited by just over two hundred individually numbered pieces marginally increases its value, but I would still feel myself being ripped-off buying the Iceman II at its recommended price.
 After all, for less than $2000 USD you can get yourself a gorgeous Seiko Astron with solar charging, GPS synchronization and an overall more interesting styling.

-Edox Iceman II 1000M Limited Edition quartz watch specification
+Edox Iceman II 1000M Limited Edition quartz diving watch specification

 Price: CHF 1950 (MSRP)